knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 parliament-functions==0.1.0
 cloudevents
 ```
-Knative function will automatically install the dependencies when you build the function.
+Knative function will automatically install the dependencies listed here when you build the function.

 ### Step 4: Configre the pre-built environment
 In order to properly use the `textblob` library, you need to download the corpora, which is a large collection of text data that is used to train the sentiment analysis model.
 You can do this by creating a new file called `setup.py`,